 The main thing to remember is that command line editing makes it possible to type a new command by editing something you typed earlier.
-After you try these editing operations
+After you try these editing operations a few times in lab projects, when you start entering more complex statements, they will become second nature.

 Key Operation

 \uparrow Move to the previous command.

 \downarrow Move to the next command.

 \leftarrow Move the cursor left.

 \rightarrow Move the cursor right.

-^A Move the cursor to the front of the line (hold down the control key when
+^← Move the cursor back one word (hold down the control key when typing

-typing A).
+←).

-^E Move the cursor to the end of the line (hold down the control key when
+$^{\wedge}{\rightarrow}$ Move the cursor forward one word (hold down the control key when

-typing E).
+typing \rightarrow).

 delete Erase the character to the left of the cursor.

 return Execute the current command line (the cursor does not need to be at

 the end of the line).